-- Temporary extension of the footway of George Street and Princes Street - Accommodation of a two-way cycle route on George Street - Implementation of a one-way system for general traffic and buses in an east bound direction on George Street - Implementation of a one-way system for buses, taxis and cycles in a west bound direction on Princes Street - Minimising loss of parking spaces on George Street, in response to feedback

-The developments will sit alongside other improvements taking place elsewhere in the city centre, including the Royal Mile and Waverley Bridge, and initiatives to support extended shopping hours and the move to allow cafes and restaurants on Princes Street.
+- Temporary extension of the footway of George Street and Princes Street - Accommodation of a two-way cycle route on George Street - Implementation of a one-way system for general traffic and buses in an east bound direction on George Street - Implementation of a one-way system for buses, taxis and cycles in a west bound direction on Princes Street - Minimising loss of parking spaces on George Street, in response to feedback place elsewhere in the city centre, including the Royal Mile and Waverley Bridge, and initiatives to support extended shopping hours and the move to allow cafes and restaurants on Princes Street.
 If approved, the changes are scheduled to be introduced shortly before the tram service begins running.